This course is open only to students in the 2EduMA Religie en Levensbeschouwing.

 - Class Participation: 25%

-Please take note of the following: The final mark is determined as the weighed average of the four marks.
-To pass the course, students must obtain at least a sufficient mark (5.5) as the weighed average of the four marks.
+To pass the course, students must obtain at least a sufficient mark (5.5) as the weighed average of the two marks.

 Students who score an insufficient mark for the Thesis Seminar Portfolio may retake the assignment by submitting a new version of the assignment.